 Today, Bikram yoga is practiced for a similar reason.
 Extreme heat is used to warm up the muscles, avoiding injury and deepening each pose.
 Bikram yogis practice a series of 26 postures in 105-degree heat with 40 percent humidity, for 90 minutes, while hot yoga classes are typically practiced in temperatures closer to 95 degrees and focus more on flows.
 While this may sound intense, Bikram yoga is considered a detoxifying exercise that builds strength, increases flexibility, and promotes better discipline of the mind and body.

-For whom does Bikram yoga work?
+Who does Bikram yoga work for?

 If you’re a yogi who wants to amplify your yoga practice, taking a Bikram class might be something to explore.
 But we get it—taking a class in heat you would typically avoid can be just a little intimidating.
 While there’s nothing to be scared of (we promise!), it’s always better to come prepared and understand what to expect when trying something new.